ccieblogger/netraven/DEVELOPER.md

    - API structure is more intuitive for frontend consumers
    - Enhanced security with proper scope validation

+5. **Benefits**:
+   - Early detection of API regressions
+   - Documentation of expected API behavior
+   - Confidence in making changes to the codebase
+   - Reduced manual testing effort

 ## Current State of the Application

 ### Authentication System